koknat/dif/README.md

 # Purpose

-This script 'dif' preprocesses input text files with a wide variety of options
+'dif' preprocesses input text files with a wide variety of options

 Afterwards, it runs the Linux tools gvimdiff, kompare, or meld on these intermediate files